 Growth mind-set

-7 tips to demonstrate growth mind-set in a job interview
+Seven tips to demonstrate growth mindset in a job interview

-Growth mind-set is the belief that your skills and abilities can be developed with practice and effort.
+Growth mindset is the belief that your skills and abilities can be developed with practice and effort.
 You believe that no matter where you are now, there is always something new to learn and what you can do better.
-How do you demonstrate a growth mind-set?
-Read our 7 tips.
+How do you demonstrate a growth mindset?
+Read our seven tips.

 Growth mind-set - Hays.nl